benggarza/pvpoke/README.md

 # Deep Q-Learning PVP AI

+This project has been abandoned in favor of a better simulation environment in [pogo-simulator](https://github.com/benggarza/pogo-simulator) designed for the sole reason of developing AI models

 ## Basic Workflow

 1. User sets up a battle managed through TrainingSetupInterface and MatchHandler, through which a new Battle, Player, PlayerAI, and PlayerModel are created. ** previous Q-function and perceptron model are loaded from a json file **